vfarcic/devops26/manuscript/02-intro.md

 Next, we'll be asked a few questions related to Git and GitHub.
 You should be able to answer those.
 In most cases, all you have to do is confirm the suggested answer by pressing the enter key.
 As a result, `jx` will store the credentials internally so that it can continue interacting with GitHub on our behalf.
 It will also install the software necessary for correct functioning of those environments (Namespaces) inside our cluster.

-Further on, the installation of Jenkins X itself and a few other applications (e.g., ChartMuseum for storing Helm charts) will start.
+Finally, the installation of Jenkins X itself and a few other applications (e.g., ChartMuseum for storing Helm charts) will start.
 The exact list of apps that will be installed depends on Kubernetes flavor, the type of the setup, and the hosting vendor.
 But, before it proceeds, it'll need to ask us a few other questions.
 Which kind do we want to install?
 Static or serverless?
 Please answer with `Static Master Jenkins` (the default value).
 We'll explore the serverless option later.
 The next question is whether we want `Kubernetes Workloads: Automated CI+CD with GitOps Promotion` or `Library Workloads: CI+Release but no CD`.
 Choose the default value (Kubernetes Workloads).

 A few moments later, Jenkins & friends will be up and running, and you should see the password in the output (it should be `admin`).
 You'll also notice that Jenkins is now accessible through `http://jenkins.jx.[THE_IP_OF_YOUR_LB].nip.io`.

 We're almost done.
 Only one question is pending. `Select the organization where you want to create the environment repository?` Choose one from the list.

 The process will create two GitHub repositories; `environment-jx-rocks-staging` and `environment-jx-rocks-production`.
 Those repositories will hold the definitions of those environments.
-When, for example, you decide to promote a release to production, your pipelines will not install anything directly.
+For example, when you decide to promote a release to production, your pipelines will not install anything directly.
 Instead, they will push changes to `environment-jx-rocks-production` which, in turn, will trigger another job that will comply with the updated definition of the environment.

 That's GitOps.

 Nothing is done without recording a change in Git.
 Of course, for that process to work, we need new jobs in Jenkins, so the process created two that correspond to those repositories.
 We'll discuss the environments in greater detail later.

-Finally, the `kubectl` context was changed to point to the `jx` Namespace, instead of the `default`.
+Finally, the `kubectl` context was changed to point to the `jx` Namespace, instead of `default`.

 We'll get back to the new cluster and the tools that were installed and configured in the [What Did We Get?](#intro-what-did-we-get) section.
 Feel free to jump there if you have no interest in how to install Jenkins X inside an existing cluster.

 ## Is Your Cluster Ready For Jenkins X? {#jx-compliance}

-If you're reading this, the chances are that you do not want to use `jx cluster create` to create a new cluster that will host Jenkins X. That is OK, or even welcome.
+If you're reading this, the chances are that you do not want to use `jx cluster create` to create a new cluster that will host Jenkins X. That is OK, and even welcome.
 That likely means that you are already experienced with Kubernetes and that you already have applications running in Kubernetes.
 That's a sign of maturity and your desire to add Jenkins X to the mix of whichever applications you are already running there.
 After all, it would be silly to create a new cluster for each set of applications.

 However, using an existing Kubernetes cluster is risky.
 Many people think that they are so smart that they will assemble their Kubernetes cluster from scratch.
+The story goes something like:

 "We're so awesome that we don't need tools like Rancher to create a cluster for us."

+...or better yet...

 "We'll do it with `kubeadm`."

 Then, after a lot of sweat, we announce that the cluster is operational, only to discover that there is no StorageClass or that networking does not work.
 So, if you assembled your own cluster and you want to use Jenkins X inside it, you need to ask yourself whether that cluster is set up correctly.

-Does it have everything we need?
-Does it comply with standards, or did you tweak it to meet your corporate restrictions?
-Did you choose to remove StorageClass because all your applications are stateless?
-Were you forced by your security department to restrict communication between Namespaces?
-Is the Kubernetes version too old?
+* Does it have everything we need?
+* Does it comply with standards, or did you tweak it to meet your corporate restrictions?
+* Did you choose to remove StorageClass because all your applications are stateless?
+* Were you forced by your security department to restrict communication between Namespaces?
+* Is the Kubernetes version too old?

 We can answer those and many other questions by running compliance tests.

 Before we proceed, we'll verify whether the cluster we're hoping to use meets the requirements.
 Fortunately, `jx` has a command that can help us.
 We can run compliance tests and check whether there is anything "suspicious" in the results.
 Among many other things, `jx` has its own implementation of the [Sonobuoy](https://github.com/heptio/sonobuoy) SDK.

 So, what is Sonobuoy?
 It is a diagnostic tool that makes it easier to understand the state of a Kubernetes cluster by running a set of Kubernetes conformance tests in an accessible and non-destructive manner.

 Sonobuoy supports Kubernetes versions 1.11, 1.12 and 1.13, so bear that in mind before running it in your cluster.
-As a matter a fact, if your Kubernetes cluster is older than that, you likely think that creating a cluster is a one-time deal and that there is nothing to maintain or upgrade.
+In fact, if your Kubernetes cluster is older than 1.11, you likely think that creating a cluster is a one-time deal and that there is nothing to maintain or upgrade.

 Given that I do not know whether your cluster complies with Kubernetes specifications and best practices, I cannot guarantee that Jenkins X installation will be successful.
 Compliance tests should give us that kind of comfort.

-Before we proceed with compliance, I must warn you that the execution lasts for over an hour.
+Before we proceed with the compliance tests, I must warn you that the tests will run for over an hour.
 Is it worth it?
 That depends on your cluster.
 Jenkins X does not need anything "special".
 It assumes that your Kubernetes cluster has some bare minimums and that it complies with Kubernetes standards.
 If you created it with one of the Cloud providers and you did not go astray from the default setup and configuration, you can probably skip running the compliance tests.

 On the other hand, if you baked your own Kubernetes cluster, or if you customized it to comply with some corporate restrictions, running compliance tests might be well worth the wait.
 Even if you're sure that your cluster is ready for Jenkins X, it's still a good idea to run them.
 You might find something you did not know exists or, to be more precise, you might see that you are missing things you might want to have.